6 Ways to Prevent a Brain Injury

 FACT: Nearly 15,000 children are injured and 15–20 children are killed each year in the U.S. due to falls from windows.

-- Be sure that playground surfaces are made of shock-absorbing material such as wood chips or sand, not dirt or grass.
+- Be sure that playground surfaces are made of shock-absorbing material such as rubber, turf, or engineered wood fiber, not dirt or grass.

 FACT: 16,000 children suffer playground-related traumatic brain injuries each year.